 This version of the monument was opened in 1960, marking 500 years since the death of Henry the Navigator.
 That’s why Portugal has a Monument to the Discoveries.
 Many visitors are unaware that an earlier version was designed by Cottinello Telmo and built for the Portuguese World Exhibition of 1940.

 Some critics dismiss it as a glorification of imperialism and typical of the monumentalism of the right-leaning Estado Novo (New State) regime led by Antonio de Oliveira Salazar, the economist who became Portugal’s Prime Minister in the wake of economic instability in the early 1930s.

 However you might view it from below, there’s no disputing that the monument’s viewing platform is the best place to view the marble wind rose, built into the promenade below.
 The wind rose has a diameter of 50 metres and includes a 14-metre wide map of the world, charting the Portuguese voyages of discovery.

 South Africans might be interested to note that it was donated as a gift from their country’s government.

 Looking down at the long well-formed shadows of people crossing the wind rose reminded me of that famous George Steinmetz photograph of camels plodding across the sand that appeared in National Geographic a few years ago; it wasn’t so much the creatures themselves that were interesting but the shadows that they cast.

 Perhaps, you might say, that’s true of all of the characters throughout the course of human history.
-How might have Luiz Vaz de Camoes, Afonso de Albuquerque and Fernao de Magalhaes (better known in the English speaking world as Ferdinand Magellan) have responded to such a claim?
+How might Luiz Vaz de Camoes, Afonso de Albuquerque and Fernao de Magalhaes (better known in the English-speaking world as Ferdinand Magellan) have responded to such a claim?